filipelucas42/talk-go-interfaces/README.md

 mockgen -source=./vendor/github.com/aws/aws-sdk-go/service/dynamodb/dynamodbiface/interface.go -destination=dynamodb_mock.go -package=main
 ```
 You need to move the generated go mock files to the correct folder, alternatively you can also change the `-destination`
-flag to the correct folder
+flag to the correct folder.

+---

 Examples: